 After the paint has dried completely, finish by sealing the hallway cabinet with polyurethane.

-Lastly we sealed the countertop with the same polyurethane.
-Be sure rub the area with steel wool in between coats of polyurethane.
+Lastly, seal the countertop with the same polyurethane.
+Be sure to rub the area with steel wool in between coats of polyurethane.

 With everything painted, stained, and a protective coat added, it’s time to secure your cabinet in place.